SOUTHERN GWAII HAANAS EXPLORER – EXPEDITION KAYAKING

 It is imperative that guests arrive in Sandspit no later than the day before the kayak tour’s departure date.
 At the end of the trip, the earliest guests should plan to head home is the morning after the tour ends.
 Better still, spend a few more days to explore more of the islands.
 The Haida Heritage Centre is worth the visit.

-Flights to Sandpsit – YZP from Vancouver depart from the main terminal of Vancouver International Airport – YVR and are approximately 2 hours.
+Travelling by Air Flights to Sandspit – YZP from Vancouver depart from the main terminal of Vancouver International Airport – YVR and are approximately 2 hours.
 These flights are operated by Air Canada.

 Via Rail offers train service to Prince Rupert from Jasper.
 Travel to Jasper from Vancouver or Edmonton by train.